ropnop/kerbrute/README.md

 ```

 ### Password Spray
-With `passwordwpray`, Kerbrute will perform a horizontal brute force attack against a list of domain users.
+With `passwordspray`, Kerbrute will perform a horizontal brute force attack against a list of domain users.
 This is useful for testing one or two common passwords when you have a large list of users.
 WARNING: this does will increment the failed login count and lock out accounts.
 This will generate both event IDs [4768 - A Kerberos authentication ticket (TGT) was requested](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventID=4768) and [4771 - Kerberos pre-authentication failed](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventID=4771)

 ```
 root@kali:~# ./kerbrute_linux_amd64 passwordspray -d lab.ropnop.com domain_users.txt Password123